suhrig/arriba/documentation/command-line-options.md

 `--render3dEffect=TRUE|FALSE`
 : Whether light and shadow should be rendered to give objects a 3D effect.
 Default: `TRUE`

+`--plotElements=ELEMENTS`
+: A comma-separated list of panels to plot.
+By removing items from the list, the respective panels will be omitted from the figures.
+Default: `fusion,circos,domains,readcounts`

 `--fontSize=SIZE`
 : Decimal value to scale the size of text.
 Default: `1`